Janis Ian Was More Than Just A Teenager

 "At Seventeen" is such a powerful and honest confrontation with the feelings of inadequacy that so many girls and boys feel: that's why it became a ballad for ugly ducklings.
 Janis Ian's willingness to confront the beauty myth and her own struggles with it — Ian was never a convention glamour girl, at all.
 She's very androgynous, she just didn't look like a golden California babe, and that was certainly what was common among singer-songwriters in the '70s.

-"At Seventeen" had such an overwhelming impact on so many people that it's kind of overshadowed a lot of Janis Ian's other work, but she has so many great songs, and one in particular is just as much a classic: it's called "Jesse."
+"At Seventeen" had such an overwhelming impact on so many people that it's kind of overshadowed a lot of Janis Ian's other work, but she has so many great songs, and one in particular is just as much a classic: It's called "Jesse."

 Janis Ian wrote "Jesse" from the perspective of the loved one of a Vietnam veteran, and we don't really know whether the soldier is still at war or if maybe he's come back or she's come back and is struggling ...
 It's mysterious, but at the center of the song is incredible ache, this loneliness that you know will never be resolved.